Vitality and Ageing (MSc)

 Thereafter, the students will study the concepts of vitality and ageing subsequently at the level of the cell, the level of the older person and the level of the society in three content driven modules:

 This module will focus on the biological aspects of vitality and healthy ageing.
-Attention will be paid to repair mechanisms, nutrition, longevity and maintenance of bodily and mental functions and independence.
+Attention will be paid to repair mechanisms, nutrition, longevity and maintenance of bodily and mental functions, and independence.

 The aim of this module is to develop understanding of the biological mechanisms that underlie ageing and age-related diseases so as to stimulate scientific thinking towards potential interventions aimed at enhancing vitality.
 Based on the central concept described above, this module focuses around seven major themes, namely:

-- The life course
+- Demography and the life course

 - Molecular damage control